sylee96/sylee96/README.md

 ---
 #### 📖What I'm currently researching is...
 ---
+- Large Language Model
-- Large Language model
+- Multimodal Large Language Model
-- Alignment problem of LLM
+- Alignment problem of LLM or MLLM
 - Reducing ML model compute and memory costs
 ---
 🏛️Notion Link for the detail information